g-etorri/articles/jncie-self-study/mpls-configuration/13-sr-mpls-configuration.md

 # SR-MPLS Configuration

 Hello guys!
 After mastering RSVP protection, it's time to dive into SR-MPLS.
-SR is a game-changer because it simplifies the control plane by removing the need for LDP/RSVP, using the IGP (ISIS or OSPF) to distribute labels.
+SR is a game-changer because it simplifies the control plane by removing the need for LDP/RSVP, using the IGP (IS-IS or OSPF) to distribute labels.

 The topology you already know:
 <img width="1033" height="783" alt="image" src="https://github.com/user-attachments/assets/7ab718e7-c78f-420c-8b23-978f8b04e62d" />

-Now, follow the same style of the previous post, let's list our tasks:
+Following the same style as the previous post, let's list our tasks:
-* Configure SR-MPLS in all routers, defining a block of 5000 labels and ensuring that the final label was 15000.
-Using 100+ Router number as Segment-ID of the router.
+* Configure SR-MPLS on all routers, defining a block of 5,000 labels and ensuring that the final label is 15,000.
+Use 100 + Router Number as the Segment-ID of the router.
-* In R5, make a static SR-TE to R1 that passes trough R8.
-In R1, made a SR-TE to R5 that passes trough R7.
-Don't specific the SIDs explicitly in the path.
+* On R5, create a static SR-TE to R1 that passes through R8.
+On R1, create a SR-TE to R5 that passes through R7.
+Do not specify the SIDs explicitly in the path.
-* In R2, made a static SR-TE to R5 that passes trough R4.
-Without specificating the SIDs explicitly in the path.
-In R5, made a static SR-TE to R2, passing trough R1 (ensure that the R1 allocate the labels statically between 40000 and 45000) and arriving in R2 trough the interface ge-0/0/1 of the LAG.
+* On R2, create a static SR-TE to R5 that passes through R4 without specifying the SIDs explicitly in the path.
+On R5, create a static SR-TE to R2, passing through R1 (ensure that R1 allocates the labels statically between 40,000 and 45,000) and arriving at R2 through interface ge-0/0/1 of the LAG.
-* In all routers of the network, enable TI-LFA link and node-protection for the routes in the inet.0 and inet.3.
+* On all routers in the network, enable TI-LFA link and node protection for routes in inet.0 and inet.3.
 * Configure LDP tunneling in the SR-TEs between R1 and R5, and R2 and R5.
-* In R3, confiture a dynamic SR-TE to R4 that passes trough R2.
-Ensure that this dynamic path only be used if don't have LDP routes to R4.
+* On R3, configure a dynamic SR-TE to R4 that passes through R2.
+Ensure that this dynamic path is only used if there are no LDP routes to R4.
-* In R3, configure the microloop avoidance, and ensure that the convergence paths will be removed after 10 seconds.
+* On R3, configure microloop avoidance and ensure that the convergence paths are removed after 10 seconds.

-Let's start our journey enabling the segment routing and definining the label block and the segment-id of each router.
+Let's start our journey by enabling segment routing and defining the label block and the segment-id of each router.
-To SR work, we need to define the enhanced-ip in the chassis of the routers, and create the configuration of source-packet-routing.
+For SR to work, we need to define enhanced-ip in the chassis of the routers and create the source-packet-routing configuration.
 ```
 set chassis network-services enhanced-ip
 set protocols source-packet-routing
 ```
-Now, inside the IGP configuration we can define the label block and the segmeent-id of the router, here I'm configuring in the R1, you must replicate the configuration similarly in the other routers.
-Note that segment-id is 100 + Router number, in other words, R1 is 101, R2 is 102 and so on.
+Now, inside the IGP configuration, we can define the label block and the segment-id of the router.
+Here, I'm configuring R1; you must replicate the configuration similarly on the other routers.
+Note that the segment-id is 100 + Router number—in other words, R1 is 101, R2 is 102, and so on.
 ```
 set protocols isis source-packet-routing srgb start-label 10001
 set protocols isis source-packet-routing srgb index-range 5000
 set protocols isis source-packet-routing node-segment ipv4-index 101
 ```
-Here we have a prank, naturally you think if we have to finish the label block in 15000, we will start this in 10000, but this is wrong, the 0 is still a label.
-So, we need to start in 10001 to achieve this.
+Here is a "gotcha": naturally, you might think that to finish the label block at 15,000, we should start at 10,000.
+However, that is incorrect because 0 is still a label.
+Therefore, we need to start at 10,001 to achieve this.

 Ok, let's check the results:
 ```